Go back

 FAQ

-A: Start with a single GPU for prototyping, then scale out to 4-8 GPUs when fine-tuning at production scale.
-If your model won’t fit or training/fine-tuning is too slow, that’s when you add more GPUs.
+Start with a single GPU for development, then scale out to 4-8 GPUs when fine-tuning at production scale.
+If your model won't fit or training/fine-tuning is too slow, that's when you add more GPUs.
 Thunder Compute lets you make this jump seamlessly.

-A. It’s a balancing act between VRam, computing power and model configurations.
+It's a balancing act between VRAM, computing power and model configurations.
 A good rule of thumb is to start small and scale up as needed.
 And the best way to achieve that is through cloud GPUs.